Annotated Bibliography Example and Writing Tips

 Whenever you look at or listen to the words "annotated bibliography", know that it is referring to the list of various articles, documents, and books, along with a brief summary and analysis of its content.

-In short, annotated bibliography is an organized list of sources with briefs.
-First part is simple citation and then comes a small brief, which is up to 150-200 words, or according to your teacher's requirement.
+In short, an annotated bibliography is an organized list of sources with briefs.
+The first part is a simple citation and then comes a small brief, which is up to 150-200 words, or according to your teacher’s requirement.

 The abstract is usually a descriptive summary, which is presented at the beginning of a scholarly article and journal entries.

 When it comes to the examples of annotated bibliography, there are certain styles that are preferred over the others.
-Individuals mostly prefer writing their bibliography in MLA and APA format.
+Students mostly prefer writing their bibliography in MLA, APA, and Chicago formats.

-It does not mean that other styles like Chicago are not used; it is mainly dependent on the instructions that have been provided by the professor and your field of study. some types of formats are only used by the students enrolled in special courses.
+It does not mean that other styles like AAA, IEEE, Harvard, or Oxford are not used; it is mainly dependent on the instructions that have been provided by the professor and the requirements of your field of study.
+Some types of formats are only used by the students enrolled in special courses.

-The reason why we are focusing so much on the writing style is the citation part of the annotated bibliography depends on it.
-There is no specific style to write the annotation, it is mainly like an indented paragraph.
+The reason why we are focusing so much on the writing style is that the citation part of the annotated bibliography depends on it.
+There is no specific style to write the annotation, it is an indented paragraph that explains and analyses the given citation.

 One of the most commonly used annotated bibliography styles is APA.